 Depending on your nationality, the documents needed to celebrate a legally binding wedding in Italy may slightly vary.

-Obviously, a Passport is a mandatory document and is needed for both the bride and the groom in order to identify you no matter where you come from.
+Obviously, a Passport is a mandatory document and is needed for both the bride, the groom and the witnesses in order to identify you no matter where you come from.

 You will also need to provide additional documents depending on your Country of origin.

-Obtaining such documents is a delicate task that should be carried out with special care, as it is essential for a legally binding ceremony in Italy and can only be done a few months prior to your Wedding ceremony, as most documents cannot be older than 6 months (in Scotland for instance documents must be at max 3 months old).
+Obtaining such documents is a delicate task that should be carried out with special care, as it is essential for a legally binding ceremony in Italy and can only be done a few months prior to your Wedding ceremony, as most documents cannot be older than 6 months.

 Another important piece of information is that, if the bride has been previously married, according to the Italian marital law, the divorce decree has to be issued at least 300 days prior to her second wedding.